 Our clients know better.

 Brand is about who your customers are when they use your brand.
-Its intention is for your company to be so meaningful to target audiences and positioned against the competition that prospective customers covet being a part of it.
+Its intention is for your company to be so meaningful to target audiences and positioned against the competition so powerfully that prospective customers covet being a part of it.

-Brand strategy should drive all your marketing, providing the drop in the lake from which all the ripples of advertising, websites, public relations and even speaking engagements appear.
+Strategy should drive all your marketing, providing the drop in the lake from which all the ripples of advertising, websites, public relations and even speaking engagements appear.

 The most common mistake, however, is that companies believe brand is about the company itself, what it stands for and promises to deliver.

 Consider Harley-Davidson.
-Its brand is not about the bike and its horsepower and features, the ability to go fast or anything else about the product itself.
+It is not about the bike and its horsepower and features, the ability to go fast or anything else about the product itself.
 The Harley-Davidson brand is about the people who ride them: Weekend rebels who yearn to be a bit of a rascal – even if they are civilized at home.